nickthewitcher/chappy-police-man/README.md

 #### 6. Test that your app setup is successful

-  Send a message to your Page from Facebook or in Messenger, if your webhook receives an event, you have fully set up your app!
-Voilà!
+  Send a message to your Page from Facebook or in Messenger, if your webhook receives an event, you have fully set up Chappy Police Man!

 ## License
-Sample Messenger App Original Coast Clothing is BSD licensed, as found in the LICENSE file.
+Chappy Police Man is based in the Sample Messenger App Original Coast Clothing which is BSD licensed, as found in the LICENSE file.

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.